 Low levels of Vitamin D in the body may play a role in how sensitive you are to muscle and joint pain.
 Being deficient in Vitamin D can start to entail problems within the body and raise the risk of conditions such as Osteoporosis.
-In winter months you are less likely to gain enough Vitamin D from natural sources such a sunlight.
-Vitamin D can therefore be sourced through foods such as Tuna, Mackerel, Salmon, cheese and egg yolks.
+In winter months you are less likely to gain enough Vitamin D from natural sources such as sunlight.
+Vitamin D can, therefore, be sourced through foods such as Tuna, Mackerel, Salmon, cheese and egg yolks.

 Make sure you are walking on areas which look less icy and watch your step.

-Taking supplements or having food which are rich in Omega 3 is important for your body all year round, but there are several reasons that make the winter intake of these fatty acids particularly important.
+Taking supplements or having food which is rich in Omega 3 is important for your body all year round.
+But there are several reasons that make the winter intake of these fatty acids particularly important.
 Cold weather can increase joint paint especially for those who suffer from inflammatory conditions such as Arthritis.
-Omega 3’s have anti-inflammatory properties and help to reduce painful inflammation within your joints and throughout your body.
-Not only will it help with your joints it also helps to soothe and soften skin which has been exposed to the winter elements.
+Supplements such as our emu oil capsules have anti-inflammatory properties and help to reduce painful inflammation within your joints and throughout your body.
+Not only will it help with your joints it also helps to soothe and soften the skin which has been exposed to the winter elements.